by G. Jack Urso

 syndication in 1978 and was usually broadcast weekday afternoons after school hours

 and before the 6 p.m. news.
-The complete series is available below from my personal archives.
+The complete episode list is available below at the end of this article.

 Frank whittled the